Eray594/MudForge/README.md

 1. Right-click on your project in **Solution Explorer**.
 2. Click **Manage NuGet Packages**.
 3. Search for **MudForge** and click **Install**.

-> [!NOTE]
-> To perform these steps it is assumed that you have successfully installed MudBlazor on your project

 ### **Usage:**
 Once the package is installed, you can start using the theming services provided by MudForge.